Erasmus+ Blended Intensive Programmes – BIPCopyright: © Palacky-Universität Olomouc

 - Short, intensive and joint mobility curricula and activities

-- Both students and University staff can participate in the period of study abroad
+- Both students and University staff can participate and improve their skills by taking part in in the period of study abroad

 - Students are awarded a minimum of 3 ECTS credits